 Bored?
 You can take a walk along the sandy sea shores while watching people busy with jump rope, beach soccer, volleyball, sand castles and kites.

-Favour had a splendid time in Lagos state and hope’s to visit soon.
+Favour had a splendid time in Lagos state and hopes to visit soon again.

 DO YOU HAVE A STORY TO SHARE?

-Your content can now be featured on ericotrips.
-All you need to do is join our travel network, contact us to share a unique travel experience or tourist attraction and you could be one of our many great contributors.
+Your content can now be featured on my blog for free.
+All you need to do is join my exclusive travel network, contact me to discuss your unique travel or touristy experience and you could become one of our many amazing contributors.

-Congratulations on your decision to read this 1,000-word article.
-I hope you enjoyed it, tell me what you think in the comment section.
-Who else wants to read about my first visit to Lagos?
-Click Here!
+Congratulations on your decision to read this article and I hope you enjoyed it, tell us what you think in the comment section.
+And if you’d like to read about Favour’s first visit to Lagos, Click Here!

 Found this helpful?
 Don’t forget to share with your friends.